By Mike Miller Updated March 14, 2023

 In 1923 the Florida Legislature created Collier County, named for him, from Lee County, and Everglades City became the county seat.
 It was first named Everglade, then Everglades, and finally Everglades City.

 Collier pushed the completion of the Tamiami Trail (US-41) from Naples to Miami, and in 1929 built State Road 29 south to Everglades City Florida.

 It was the first time the little town had ever been connected to the rest of Florida by road.

 Hurricane Donna, one of the most destructive hurricanes on record, visited southwest Florida in 1960 and left tremendous damage in its wake.

 Everglades City was especially hard hit.
 Although there were no deaths in the town, it was reported that more than "50% of the buildings in the city of Everglades were lost".

 The county seat was then moved from Everglades City to East Naples, where it still is today.

 In the 1970's and 1980's, Everglades City and Chokoloskee became notorious for their trade in "square grouper", a euphemism for bales of marijuana.

-Boats and airplanes were dropping the stuff into the mangroves of the 10,000 islands where it was picked up by locals and delivered all over the United States.
+Boats and airplanes were dropping the stuff into the mangroves of the nearby Ten Thousand Islands where it was picked up by locals and delivered all over the United States.